 Our neocortex is very adept at automation – at habitualizing complex behaviors and routines of thought.
 Consider: how much of your day is patterned?
 How much of your thoughts are processes you’ve repeated before?
 A lot!
 And this is a good thing: automation frees up our minds for the good life, the life examined, the life of the mind.

 In 1562, Don Carlos, the seventeen-year-old heir apparent to the Spanish throne, falls down a flight of stairs.
 Tragically, he sustains a terrible head wound.
 His father, King Philip II, orders physicians to attempt every available cure.
-Nothing works – not the birthwort powder applied to the skull, not the mixture of turpentine and egg […]
+Nothing works – not the birthwort powder applied to […]

 A lot of ink and electrons have been spilled on the task of getting our machines to pass the Turing test.
 It is indeed an accomplishment of some proportion if a computer’s linguistic or artistic output can pass for human-generated.
 But does a passing grade really mean genuine awareness?

 Our stuff is meaningful; it’s symbolically and semiotically imbued with signals of memory, utility, and identity.
 These meanings are the fabric of culture – shared ideas and values that we acquire as members of society.
-They exist as thoughts we carry in our skulls, thoughts triggered when we consider or encounter our things.
-This symbolic […]
+They exist as thoughts we carry in our skulls, thoughts triggered […]

 We are sentimental creatures.
 And by this I mean to say that we have the capacity to balance our emotions with our mental facility.
 From Wiktionary, we learn this about the word sentimental and its origins: “A vogue word mid-18c. with wide application, commonly a thought colored by or proceeding from emotion” (1762).
 The word sentimental suggests a balance: the human balance.